mox-27/mox-27/README.md

 # Hey there, I'm Mox! 👋

 ## 💫 About Me
-I'm Mox (aka Moksh), a curious BCA student with backend in my bloodstream, a thing for open source, and an eye on AI.
+I'm Mox (aka Moksh), a curious BCA graduate with backend in my bloodstream, a thing for open source, and an eye on AI.
 I build logic-heavy systems, craft APIs like poems, and wrangle databases without mercy.
 Frontend?
 I dabble—but I pick libraries, not color palettes 😅